recca0120/subl-handler/README.md

 ## What is this?

-This vbs script handles subl url scheme to open it in your text editor.
+This vbs script handles `subl:` url scheme to open it in your text editor.

 Example link
 ``` subl://open?url=file://C%3A%5Chtdocs%5Cmyapp%5Cvendor%5Claravel%5Cframework%5Csrc%5CIlluminate%5CSupport%5CFacades%5CFacade.php&line=214 ```